 There are nine tables in the Reference sheet, which hold common information used in the Trip sheets.

 All values in white cells can be changed.
+As you use the spreadsheet for more and more trips, you will build a library of your own vehicles and associated parameter values.
 Yellow cells should not be altered, as these contain calculation formulas.

 All tables can be extended downwards by typing in the row directly beneath existing values.